dmtrKovalenko/material-ui-datetimepicker/README.md

 Component, that joins Material UI`s pickers into the one component, one input and 2 dialogs, appearing one by one.

 ### Breaking change
 Due to support of React 16 it was required to change the logic of this component work.
-Because of now its required to have an owner for ref, but material-ui components have refs inside their components its required to pass them from your app instead of importing from the material ui in package
+Because of each ref should have an owner and material-ui components have refs inside their implementation you should pass created component from material-ui to this datetimepicker via props

 *do*
 ```jsx